DanutGavrus/7-2D-Mobile-Games-using-CSharp-in-Unity/README.md

 ```
 1) Download .rar version from "2.
 Windows Version Installers";
 2) Place it anywhere you want to have the game then unzip the archive;
-3) Double click on the .exe file, then click on "Play!" when the Pop-Up appears.
+3) Double click on the .exe file and a pop up appears.
+Select "Ultra" on Graphics quality tab, then click on "Play!".
 ```
 Also, you can view the C# code if you want.